 Through my semester long study abroad in El Salvador, my two trips to East Los Angeles to visit Fr.
 Greg Boyle and Homeboy Industries, my four years volunteering at Sacred Heart Children’s Hospital, and my studies as a Psychology major, I learned about hope.
 We all need it.
 Based on my experiences, I believe that spiritual poverty (lack of hope) is far worse than any sort of monetary or material poverty.
 Magic can change that.
-Often, it is not about the facts of our reality, but rather, how we perceive and approach our reality.
+Often, it is not about the facts of our reality, but rather, how we perceive and approach that reality.

-Upon my graduation from Gonzaga, I received a Fulbright Grant to live, learn, and teach in Bogotá, Colombia.
+Upon my graduation from Gonzaga, I received a Fulbright Scholarship to live, learn, and teach in Bogotá, Colombia.
 As a part of my grant, I taught English at a university in Bogotá.
 I was also required to work on an independent project of my choosing.